DarZ3r0/Cybersecurity-Journey/README.md

 # Cybersecurity-Journey
-This is a repository to collect all of my Cybersecurity Journey and Practice
+This is a repository to collect all of my Cybersecurity Journey and Practice.
+Here I will input write-ups and other files.